 Diane Burton is a professor in the ILR School at Cornell University.
 Her primary appointment is in human resource studies, with courtesy appointments in organizational behavior and sociology.
 Prior to joining the Cornell faculty in 2009, Professor Burton was a faculty member at the MIT Sloan School of Management.
 She began her academic career at the Harvard Business School teaching leadership and organizational behavior.
 Professor Burton earned her Ph.D. in sociology at Stanford University and served as a lecturer and researcher in organizational behavior and human resources management at the Stanford Graduate School of Business.

-Christopher J. Collins is an Associate Professor of Human Resource Management and Director of CAHRS in the ILR School at Cornell University.
+Christopher J. Collins is Professor of Human Resource Studies and Director of Graduate Studies in the ILR School at Cornell University.
 He earned his Ph.D. in Organizational Behavior and Human Resources from the Robert H. Smith School of Business at the University of Maryland.

-Dr. Collins’ teaches, conducts research, and does consulting in the areas of strategic human resource management, the role of HR practices and leadership in driving employee engagement, and the role of HR in driving firm innovation and knowledge creation.
+Dr. Collins teaches, conducts research, and consults in the areas of strategic human resource management, the role of HR practices and leadership in driving employee engagement, and the role of HR in driving firm innovation and knowledge creation.
 His research has been accepted for publication in the Academy of Management Journal, Journal of Applied Psychology, Personnel Psychology, Human Resource Management Review, and Human Performance.
-In addition, Dr. Collins serves on the editorial boards of the Academy of Management Journal, Journal of Applied Psychology, the Journal of Management, and Personnel Psychology.
+In addition, Dr. Collins serves on the editorial boards of the Academy of Management Journal, Journal of Applied Psychology, Journal of Management, and Personnel Psychology.

 Dr. Collins is a member of the Academy of Management, Strategic Management Society, and Society for Human Resource Management.